 MacOS X: The icon must be in ICNS format (Macintosh Icon).
 To create such an icon, you should create PNG files in the dimensions 128x128, 48x48, 32x32 and 16x16 of your image and then use the tool "Icon Composer" that comes with the OSX developer tools to create the ICNS file.
 It should be located in /Developer/Applications/Utilities/.
 To be displayed once the application has just been created, the Finder may need to be restarted.

-Enable inline ASM support
+Enable inline ASM syntax coloring

 Create thread-safe executable